1. How long does it take to get from Albuquerque to HCCS during the morning commute?

 3. I can't pick my child up from school until after work.
 Is there an aftercare program?

 Yes, there is an aftercare program since many of our families have a busy work/life schedule!
-If you are interested, please contact the school office here for complete details.
+If you are interested, please contact the school office and refer to the student handbook for more information.

 4. Are there tuition discounts for multiple students?